Portify/kiko-now/_posts/2019-12-15-Making-the-Most-of-Christmas.md

 ### 4) Buy Your Groceries At the Cheapest Supermarkets

 Make sure you leverage your opportunity to save on necessities like groceries.
-Aldi, Lidl and Asda have consistently ranked as some of UK’s [cheapest supermarkets]. (https://www.birminghammail.co.uk/whats-on/shopping/uks-cheapest-supermarket-officially-revealed-16549881).
+Aldi, Lidl and Asda have consistently ranked as some of UK’s [cheapest supermarkets](https://www.birminghammail.co.uk/whats-on/shopping/uks-cheapest-supermarket-officially-revealed-16549881).
 Purchasing your items at cheaper supermarkets will decrease the cost of total grocery expenditure, which is super useful at a time like Christmas when you may be cooking for either more people - or just cooking more food in general!

 ### 5) Start Saving and Buying Early to Afford Christmas Gifts